juancarlospaco/faster-than-requests/README.md

 Takes a list of URLs, makes 1 HTTP GET Download for each URL of the list.

 **Arguments:**
-- `list_of_urls` the remote URLS, list type, required, the objects inside the list must be string type.
+- `list_of_files` list of tuples, tuples must be 2 items long, first item is URL and second item is filename.
+The remote URL, string type, required, must not be empty string, is the first item on the tuple.
+The local filename, string type, required, must not be empty string, can be full path, can be relative path, must include file extension.

+Examples:
+- `list_of_files = [("http://example.com/cat.jpg", "kitten.jpg")]`
+- `list_of_files = [("http://example.com/cat.jpg", "kitten.jpg"), ("http://example.com/dog.jpg", "doge.jpg")]`

 **Returns:** None.